zzyzxlab/tao.js/packages/docs/src/content/client-react/orig-api/adapter.md

 of the `Adapter`.

-When using the default context, the `Adapter` will perform an `Object.assign` on the default context and the specific taople used in the add or remove call so that taople aspects passed in to the specific add or remove invocation will overwrite the default when determining the taople that is of interest.
-This applies to matrix taoples as well, and the cartesian product will be determined **after** the merge has taken place.
+When using the default context, the `Adapter` will perform an `Object.assign` on the default context and the specific trigram used in the add or remove call so that trigram aspects passed in to the specific add or remove invocation will overwrite the default when determining the trigram that is of interest.
+This applies to matrix trigrams as well, and the cartesian product will be determined **after** the merge has taken place.

 We can use the defualt context to clean up examples from above: